Theory¶

 where \(k_r\) and \(m_r\) are the reference permeability and solid volume fraction.

-\(c_1\) is a dimensionless constant (typically 1), \(m_\mathrm{crit}\) is the critical-state solid fraction, and \(N\) is a dimensionless variable defined as
+where \(c_1\) is a dimensionless constant (typically 1), \(m_\mathrm{crit}\) is the critical-state solid fraction, and \(N\) is a dimensionless number defined as

 where \(\dot{\gamma}\) is the shear rate and \(\delta\) is a characteristic length scale associated with grain collisions.